Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Proof of the Main Results

-\begin{proof}[\textbf{Proof of Theorem~\ref{thm:uttou*}}] We provide the proof only for the Dirichlet problem~\eqref{Diri}, as the proof for the Neumann problem~\eqref{Newu} follows analogously.
-Our goal is to establish that there exists a constant \( 0 < \beta < 1 \) such that
+\begin{proof} We only present the proof for the Dirichlet problem~\eqref{Diri}, as the proof for the Neumann problem~\eqref{Newu} follows analogously.
+Our goal is to establish that there exists a constant \( 0 \leq \beta < 1 \) such that